siddhi-io/www/en/docs/query-guide.md

 ---------|---------
 `within  <time range>`| This allows you to specify the time interval for which the aggregate values need to be retrieved.
 This can be specified by providing the start and end time separated by a comma as `string` or `long` values, or by using the wildcard `string` specifying the data range.
 For details refer examples.
 `per <time granularity>`|This specifies the time granularity by which the aggregate values must be grouped and returned. e.g., If you specify `days`, the retrieved aggregate values are grouped for each day within the selected time interval.
+`AGG_TIMESTAMP`|This specifies the start time of the aggregations and can be used in the select clause.

-`within` and `per` clauses also accept attribute values from the stream.<br>
+`within` and `per` clauses also accept attribute values from the stream.

+!!!
+Note
     The timestamp of the aggregations can be accessed through the `AGG_TIMESTAMP` attribute.

 **Example**

 Following aggregation definition will be used for the examples.

 ```sql
 define stream TradeStream (symbol string, price double, volume long, timestamp long);